christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     Ram', he was also Ra in Egyptian mythology, the basis of the name 'Ram'esses in Egypt, Ram the Aries, Rama in the Vedas, and Lama in Tibet.
 King David (DWD) = King Druid.
-The name Israel itself is likely named after Osiris, the southeasternmost grand Druid (in Phoenician, the name "Osiris" is written as "Usr" or "Ysr," which becomes the Hebrew "Yisrael).
+The name Israel itself is likely named after Osiris (Aesir), the southeasternmost grand Druid (in Phoenician, the name "Osiris" is written as "Usr" or "Ysr," which becomes the Hebrew "Yisrael.
+Osiris is depicted as having green skin, ie. he is the 'Druid green man').
 As for the name"Jew", the descriptive name Judaism was never used by the Hebrews or 'Israelites'; it appears only with Christianity.
 It comes from Yahud or Auda which comes from Iodh or Ioux.
 Iodh and Ioux are associated with the yew